Dr Claire Konkes is researching how different forms of media contribute to people’s understanding of environmental policy and law.

 - Emerging journalism practices in response to digital technologies

-- The use of courts for strategic environmental communications
+- The use of courts for strategic environmental communication

 - Emerging news media practices among environment groups and other NGOs

-- Media coverage of rape and other sexual crimes during conflict and/or natural disasters
+- News coverage of rape and other sexual crimes during conflict